MA: Marketing Authorization

 - Phase II:

-- trials in human patients, on a larger cohort of sick volunteers (without other pathologies).
+- trials in human patients, on a larger cohort of sick volunteers (but without other pathologies).

-- these trials aim, in particular, to establish a benefit/risk ratio for the molecule and define effective doses.
+- These trials aim, in particular, to establish a benefit/risk ratio for the molecule and to define effective doses.

 - Phase III: